kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

     * Okay..
 I made some Pre-compiled versions..
 But that was because I got tired of "How do I build this?" questions.
 (Standard "Use at your own risk."
 Disclaimer here, despite no risks at all..)
 - - - -
 **Current Features**:
-* All current graphics settings options
+* All current graphics settings options.
+  * Depth of Field is currently just a placeholder.
   * Game Render and Interface/UI Scaling options are added.
 They are live, but currently their options are not.
     * These scaling mechanics are currently experimental, and not meant for full use my players.
 Visual issues may occur.
 * Most audio options
-  * Includes boosting the volumes for most audio streams
-    * While I personally have not heard any quality-issues, this makes the in-game bars go past their normal limits visually.
   * Looping the current Music Track.
   * Music List Sorting.
 * Editing your username field